Living in Hong Kong as an Expat: What Is It Really Like?

 Why Hong Kong?

-Convenience defines Hong Kong.
+Convenience defines expat life in Hong Kong.
 Everything is efficient and quick.
 You don’t need a car to get around, you have the MTR (Mass Transit Railway) which goes to almost every corner of Hong Kong.
 Buses are just a hop skip and jump away, taxis are cheap.
-It’s easy to call in to the bank or do things online for any avenue of your life.”
+It’s easy to call into the bank or do things online for any avenue of your life.”

 “Relationships can get a bit shallow, given the fast pace of life.
-People seldom come to stay for longer than two years which means you’re forced to be comfortable with change.
+Expats in Hong Kong seldom come to stay for longer than two years which means you’re forced to be comfortable with change.